 PA12 is the polyamide with the highest resistance to hydrolysis.
 Therefore, it is often used in humid environments and in applications in which the material is in contact with oil and gas.
 But also in sports and leisure applications, PA12 can be a good fit.

 PEKK shows outstanding chemical resistance and has excellent flame retardancy and low smoke generation and toxicity.
 As PEKK withstands sterilization processes it can be used in medical applications.
 PEKK has the strength to replace metal components in extreme conditions such as in aerospace.

 Other materials in the same class of characteristics are PEEK, PAEK, PEI, and PPS

 The stiffness, low weight and stress resistance make carbon fiber an ideal material for the production of industry-grade composite parts.

-9T Labs uses standard elastic modulus type (HT) carbon fibers with a modulus of 230 GPa as a standard material.
+Generally, 9T Labs uses standard elastic modulus type (HT) carbon fibers with a modulus of 230 GPa.
 Comparing the specific modulus of such a carbon fiber with aluminum, steel and titanium, the clear benefit of carbon fibers is obvious: carbon fibers bring stiffness at very low weight.
 Using the entire range of carbon fibers, low elastic modulus fibers up to high elastic modulus fibers (200-300 GPa,) the stiffness can be tuned according to your project.

-When embedding the carbon fibers in a thermoplastic matrix the fibers are kept in place in order to show their full potential.
-9T Labs has composites with up to 60% fiber volume content, ensuring sufficient matrix material to keep the fibers in place but using as many fibers as possible at the same time.
+When embedding the carbon fibers in a thermoplastic matrix, the fibers are kept in place in order to show their full potential.
+9T Labs has composites with up to 60% fiber volume content, ensuring sufficient matrix material to keep the fibers in place while using as many fibers as possible for maximal performance.